Shipping Guide

 • USPS Ground Advantage is usually the best first quote for shipping candles.

-• Start with lightweight packaging to stay near the $5 - $12 range when possible.
+• Keep packaging lightweight and tight to stay near the $5 - $12 range when possible.

 • Commercial pricing matters more than carrier brand once your workflow is consistent.